 So Fuji has an EVF which makes it easier to use the viewfinder for all the info I need, But the image quality of the APS-c sensors always leave be wondering if I could have more...
 The Fuji 40mp sensor has changed that feeling.
 It's one of the smoothest and nicest sensors I've used in a digital camera, producing images that really remind me of large format film.
 Astonishing that that is possible out of an APS-c camera.

-Fujifilm X-H2 The Fuji X-H2 is my main stills camera and can be used for decent video as well or B roll.
-The 40 MP's rival full frame output, and the camera is small and light and cheaper as well.
+Fujifilm X-H2 The Fuji X-H2 is my main video camera and can be used for stills as well.
+The 40 MP's rival full frame output, and the camera is small and light.
 The new 40mp sensor is a joy to shoot with.
-(I may add an X-T5 or replace this camera with an X-T5 as I prefer the 3 way tilt screen and the smaller body as well as the retro dials for my stills work.)

 Fuji XF 10-24mm WR My main wide angle.
 Superb lens.
 I also use it a lot for video in the field.
 I actually do use it more for video as I'm not much of a super wide angle shooter.